kb1278/kb1278/README.md

 ---

 # 👨‍💻 About Me

-Junior Data Analyst / Analytics Engineer with practical experience using Python, SQL, Power BI, and dbt to analyse data, build analytics pipelines, and generate actionable business insights.
+Junior Data Analyst / Analytics Engineer with practical experience in Python, SQL, Power BI, and dbt.
+Focused on building analytics pipelines, data models, and dashboards that turn raw data into actionable insights.

-Skilled in data cleaning, exploratory data analysis (EDA), statistical analysis, data visualisation, dashboard development, and reporting using Pandas, NumPy, scikit-learn, Matplotlib, Power BI, and Excel.
+Skilled in data cleaning, exploratory data analysis, statistical analysis, and data visualisation using Pandas, NumPy, scikit-learn, Matplotlib, and Excel.

-Experience building backend data systems, analytics pipelines, and APIs using Flask, SQLAlchemy, SQLite, dbt, and Docker.
+Experienced in designing ELT workflows, KPI reporting systems, and structured datasets using SQL and cloud data warehouses.
 Certified in Google Data Analytics, Google Advanced Data Analytics, and IBM Data Science.

 ---